mxw/mxawng/about/index.md

 order of diligence---and I continue to do all these things regularly, though not generally all at the same time.
-I also enjoy writing (mostly exposition and autobiographical fiction), and I'm a musician, with some degree of competency in classical sax, some degree of incomptency in piano, and some degree of ownership of an acoustic guitar.
+I also enjoy writing (mostly exposition and autobiographical fiction), and I'm a musician, with some degree of competency in classical sax, some degree of incompetency in piano, and some degree of ownership of an acoustic guitar.

 I am a proud alum of the [Center for Talented Youth][1] and am the maintainer of [RealCTY][2], the CTY wiki; I also held the [Duck][3] there.
 I was a member of the [Harvard University Band][4] in all my four years at Harvard and conducted the Band in my final semesters.
+I am currently an avid Pokemon Go player, and I help run [Valor of Boston][5], one of Boston's biggest PoGo communities.

 I hoard my own data and have kept all the schoolwork I've produced since middle school (and much of it from earlier) organized into collections of binders,